Riverside School to Host Annual Veteran’s Day Ceremony

-On Monday, November 11, Riverside School is hosting its annual school-wide Veterans Day Ceremony to honor service men and women, both past and present.
-An annual tradition for the past 15 years, the school invites local veterans, parents and community members to participate in the ceremony, scheduled to kick off at 8:45 a.m. in the school’s gym.
+On Friday, Nov.
+9, Riverside School is hosting its annual school-wide Veteran’s Day Ceremony to honor service men and women, both past and present.
+An annual tradition for the past 14 years, the school invites local veterans, parents and community members to participate in the ceremony, scheduled to kick off at 8:45 a.m. in the school’s gym.
 The 4th and 5th grade chorus, trumpet players and the school’s Women’s Chorus are all scheduled to take part in the event.
 Fifth grade school leaders will announce the special guests and lead the community in the Pledge of Allegiance.

-As part of its annual ceremony every year, Riverside School alumni veterans who died in foreign wars are recognized.
-Phillip Edward George Jr., Henry Bradbury Johnson, and Clarence Brodie Keith, veterans of World War II; Thomas Budd Kean, Nevell Brackett Safford, and Louis Francis Zaccardo veterans of the Korean War; and Richard Horsfall, veteran of The Vietnam War are all recognized.
+As part of its annual ceremony, every year Riverside School alumni veterans who are deceased are recognized in the ceremony.
+Phillip Edward George Jr., Henry Bradbury Johnson, and Clarence Brodie Keith, veterans of World War II; Thomas Budd Kean, Nevell Brackett Safford and Louis Francis Zaccardo, veterans of the Korean War; and Richard Horsfall, veteran of The Vietnam War are all recognized at the ceremony.

 Community veterans and parents of Riverside School students are invited to attend the event.
-All veterans in the community are invited to participate and asked to contact Jennifer Wolfe for details at firstname.lastname@example.org
+All veteran’s in the community are invited to participate and asked to contact Angela Kilcullen for details at email@example.com